Tyler799/Morrowind-2020/Morrowind_2020.md

 * [Vivec God Replacement Creature Edition](http://mw.modhistory.com/download-26-10946) - Feel free to look through the `extras` folder at your options.
 * [Voiced Vivec and Yakety Yagrum](http://www.nexusmods.com/morrowind/mods/40994/?) - Not really a replacer, but it does involve 'creatures'.

-We'll get a replacer for Dagoth Ur and dremora in the next step.

->Q: What about *insert other creature replacer here*?
->
->A: Dwemer will be installed in the next section.
-Otherwise, I don't know about it, or it didn't suit my taste.
-Here's a small list of mods I know about that didn't make the cut:

-* Connary's other replacers - fullrest.ru
-* Silt Strider Bump Mapped by Lougian - Nexus
-* Psy's Golden Saint Replacer - MMH
-* Divine Dagoth Ur - Nexus
-* Spriggan Bump Mapped by Lougian - Nexus
-* Kwama Forager Bump Mapped by Lougian - Nexus, specifically in his Various Little Mods
-* Tyddy's Cliff Racer Aendemika - Nexus

 ## Heads & Bodies

 1. Heads